Best Apple Apps 2017

 Fabby showcases the use of computer vision in everyday life by automating image understanding.
 Eventually, this type of technology will free people from monotonous tasks and allow them to take on more intellectually complex responsibilities.
 By the way, this year AIMatter startup was acquired by Google.

 Yelp: Discover Local Favorites

 Yelp helps people find local restaurants, read expert and customer reviews and discover other types of businesses from hair salons to trusted doctors and movers.
 Yelp is well-known thanks to thousands of unbiased customer ratings, reviews and advanced search capabilities.
-App allows to search items by neighborhood, distance, rating, price and even operation hours.
+In fact, it’s one of the best Apple apps to search items by neighborhood, distance, rating, price and even operation hours.
 Moreover, Yelp users can make reservations at restaurants, order food delivery or pickup, book appointments at beauty salons and much more.

 What’s so special?
 Yelp is not a new app.
 However, it was noticed by Apple in “Machine Learning” trends section.